yupdates/ysml-rs/README.md

-# ysml-rs
+# YSML Rust library

-YSML Rust library
+A Rust library for parsing, manipulating, and converting YSML.